Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 - Individuals who have persistent digestive disorders need to see a medical practitioner.

-- Foods that are not present before should be introduced slowly.
+- Foods that are not eaten before should be introduced slowly.

-- This is an informative paper which is not a substitute of medical consultation.
+- This is an informative topic which is not a substitute of medical consultation.

 The Gut-Brain Connection